Azure/aks-engine/docs/tutorials/quickstart.md

 }
 ```

-Once that's done, we need to create a [service principal][sp] for the Kubernetes cluster so it can talk to the any resources that are a part of the same resource group.
+Once that's done, we need to create a [service principal][sp] for the Kubernetes cluster so it can talk to any resources that are a part of the same resource group.

 ```console
 $ az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/51ac25de-afdg-9201-d923-8d8e8e8e8e8e/resourceGroups/contoso-apple"